 Playing Cards from Mexico

-EXICO shares a long tradition with Spain in the field of playing cards.
+MEXICO shares a long tradition with Spain in the field of playing cards and also merges two completely distinct cultures, ancient indigenous cultures and modern Spanish colonialism.

 Mexico re-gained independence in 1821.
 Local manufacturers were free once again to produce their own cards, although cards also continued to be imported.
+Initially designs followed the Spanish National pattern and its derivatives.
+Over time, Mexican card designs have incorporated elements of indigenous art: motifs such as Aztec or Mayan glyphs, symbols, and mythological figures are often incorporated into the artwork.
+These elements provide a Mexican twist to the classical Spanish layout.
 Many packs from this period are anonymous and their manufacturers cannot be identified.
-The designs usually followed the Spanish National pattern and its derivatives, as well as new Mexican designs shown in these pages.

-The manufacturer F. Munguia commenced producing playing-cards in Mexico in 1868 with the brand names La Campana and La Estrella.
-A few years later, in 1872, a certain P. Munguia started production, but it is not known whether the two businesses were related.
-However, La Cubana S.A. became the successors of P. Munguia and continued producing playing cards with the brand names La Campana and La Estrella.
+F. Munguia commenced producing playing-cards in Mexico in 1868 with the brand names La Campana and La Estrella.
+A few years later, in 1872, a certain P. Munguia started production, and La Cubana S.A. became the successors of P. Munguia and continued producing the brand names La Campana and La Estrella.
 Their 1960s catalogue shows an extended range of playing card brands as well as other products.

 One of the more influential, and widely plagiarised, Mexican designs has been Clemente Jacques’ “Marca Gallo” playing cards, first published in the 1920s and still produced today by Pasatiempos Gallo S.A.
 Clemente Jacques also produced the magnificent Naipes Nacionales →